mainmatter/mainmatter.com/src/posts/2023-08-21-build-vs-hire.md

 bio: "Sarah Lorenz"
 description:
   "Sarah Lorenz explores the advantages and disadvantages of building a tech team versus hiring one.
-She suggests a hybrid method, team augmentation, and shares Mainmatter’s experience with it in previous projects."
+She suggests a hybrid method, team reinforcement, and shares Mainmatter’s experience with it in previous projects."
 og:
   image: /assets/images/posts/2023-08-21-build-vs-hire/og-image.jpg